-- Grip the bar slightly wider than shoulder width apart.
+- Grip the bar slightly wider than shoulder-width apart.

-- Push the bar up while exhaling.
+- Push the bar up to the starting position while exhaling.

 Text and graphics from the StrengthLog app.